apple1417/bl-sdk-mods/Readme.md

 Compatible with both BL2 and TPS.

-### No BL3 Ads
+### No Ads
+Prevents ads from showing.
-Removes the BL3 ads from the main menu.
+Includes both the obnoxious BL3 ads as well as the small MoTD DLC ads.

 Compatible with both BL2 and TPS.